vveisard/blue-ball/WORK.md

 ## ACCEPTANCE

 - black screen while loading
-- load into the level with the stage already spawned
+- load into the level with the entitystage already spawned

 ## TODO delay spawn of character until SetupStage

-Probably on transition to SetupNextStage
+Probably OnEnter SetupNextStage

 ## TODO configure all my system in a "play system set"